|

 officer in charge of the firing squad to have to give the prisoner a "coup

-de grace" - a pistol shot to the head to finish them off after the initial
+de grace" - a pistol shot to the head to finish them off if the initial

 volley has failed to kill them.